obonaventure/cnp3/book/network/network.rst

    IP subnets in a simple enterprise network

 A second issue concerning the addresses of the network layer is the allocation scheme that is used to allocated blocks of addresses to organisations.
 The first allocation scheme was based on the different classes of addresses.
-The pool of IPv4 addresses was managed by a secretariat (??
-SRI ??) that allocated address blocks on a first-come first served basis.
+The pool of IPv4 addresses was managed by a secretariat that allocated address blocks on a first-come first served basis.
 Large organisations such as IBM, BBN, but also Stanford or the MIT were able to obtain a class `A` address block.
 Most organisations requested a class `B` address block that contains 65536 addresses, which was suitable for most enterprises and universities.
 The table below provides examples of some IPv4 address blocks in the class `B` space.

 ==============            ===========================================
 Subnet	       		  Organisation